PhoenixAlpha23/Pytesseract-Webapp/README.md

 Deploy using Streamlit Cloud:
 1. Push code to GitHub
-2. Connect Streamlit Cloud to your repository
+2. Connect Streamlit Cloud to the repository
 3. Configure build settings

 ## Contributing

 Contributions are welcome!
-Please submit pull requests to the main repository.
+Please submit pull requests to this main repository.

 ## License